When the Seine River Overflows...

 [clich on images to see all docs].

-the flooding, heavy rainfalls since summer 1909 and later snow, triggering
+At the origin of the flooding, heavy rainfalls since summer 1909 and later snow, triggering

 the floods of the Seine and its tributaries.
 These floods affected the Paris region, then the

-from 21 to 28 January 1910.
+capital from 21 to 28 January 1910.

 The Seine River finally reached 8.50 m above the level 0 of La Tournelle Bridge.